 The Santa Ana River flows through the principal urban centers of San Bernardino and Riverside counties in the upper basin and most of the major cities of Orange County in the lower basin.
-Within Orange County, the

-overflow area for a standard project flood included the following cities:

-Costa Mesa; Newport Beach; Santa

-Ana; Orange; Anaheim; Garden

-Grove; Fullerton; Buena Park;

-Cypress; Los Alamitos; Huntington

-Beach; Seal Beach; and adjacent

-unincorporated areas (see Figure IX-6).
+Within Orange County, the overflow area for a standard project flood included the following cities: Costa Mesa; Newport Beach; Santa Ana; Orange; Anaheim; Garden Grove; Fullerton; Buena Park; Cypress; Los Alamitos; Huntington Beach; Seal Beach; and adjacent Unincorporated areas (see Figure IX-611).

-According to a 1975 U.S. Army Corps
+According to a 1975 U.S. Army Corps of Engineers' report on the Santa Ana River Mainstem and Santiago Creek, under the most severe conditions likely, floodwaters would cover over 100,000 acres to an average depth of 3 feet.
+Floodwaters of about six to seven feet deep, could occur on land areas near the Pacific Coast Highway, and in low-lying areas of Huntington Beach.
 Without implementation of the Federal Project, such a flood could affect as many as 500,000 homes and 2,000,000 people.